Charlotte man injured in shocking road rage shooting

 They tried to follow the car but it sped off towards I-85 and cut its lights.

-“I pray they catch him and that I just don’t want him to do this to anyone else,” said Shelli Knapp, Martinez’ mother.
+“I pray they catch him and that I just don’t want him to do this to anyone else,” said Shelli Knapp, Martinez’s mother.
 She wants to see more cameras along busy roadways.

 “Had the driver been going faster or slower it could have been a very different situation,” added Knapp.
 “You just don’t know who is in the car next to you.”